-For almost 40 years World Women’s Snooker – founded in 1981 as the World Ladies Billiards and Snooker Association – has provided opportunities for women and girls to play snooker competitively, from beginner players to the all-time greats.
+For over 40 years World Women’s Snooker – founded in 1981 as the World Ladies Billiards and Snooker Association – has provided opportunities for women and girls to play snooker competitively, from beginner players to the all-time greats.

 The jewel in the crown is of course the World Women’s Snooker Championship, upon which the names of Reanne Evans, Allison Fisher and Kelly Fisher are those most frequently engraved.
 But with over 300 official events having been held so far there is a far deeper history to be told as Matt Huart, with the help of Mandy Fisher recalls…